JasperBoom/galaxy-tools-naturalis-internship/README.md

 # galaxy-tools-naturalis-internship
 These tools were made for the Naturalis Galaxy instance with a main focus on metabarcoding analysis.
 Either an existing software package is used or new scripts were written for desired functionalities.
 Some inputs for these tools are Naturalis Galaxy specific and depend on various other software packages used by Naturalis.
-The newest version of the Naturalis Galaxy instance can be found [here](https://github.com/naturalis/Galaxy-Installation).

 ## Table of contents:
 * [Prerequisites](https://github.com/JasperBoom/galaxy-tools-naturalis-internship#prerequisites)